Volunteer to join AAD’s philanthropic teledermatology program, designed to deliver dermatologic expertise to underserved populations.

 Learn more about becoming a participating AccessDerm health care center.Sign up

 Once you've signed up to volunteer, here are resources to help you get started on Access Derm.
-If you have additional questions, please contact the MedWeb Support team at firstname.lastname@example.org.
+For technical assistance with the Medweb interface, please contact the Medweb Support team at email@example.com.

 Special thanks to our AccessDerm partners: